masterzion/milight-ambilight/README.md

 # python-milight-screen-color

-Get One single color to represent the screen and send to MiLight Connector.
+Get One single color to represent the screen and send to MiLight/LimitlessLed Connector.

 Let's make our movies and games more realistic? ;)